Re-Claiming Wellbeing: Dancing & Learning Choreography to Improve Wellbeing

 So far I have managed to do one ballet class alongside the fitness classes I do.
 I’m no Margot Fonteyn or Dacrey Bussell so lack their gracefulness, but I like the familiarity of doing pliés, pirouettes and port de bras and pretending to be a prima ballerina.
 I know these movements.
 I danced as a child and I have the memory in my head and muscles.
-No choreograph to learn, but I did feel like my soul was being cleansed when I did that class.
+No choreography to learn, but I did feel like my soul was being cleansed when I did that class.
 In ballet you have to stand correctly and remember a lot for one simple movement.
 As you work through port de bras, you aren’t just moving your arms, you are performing with them, your body, your face and also trying to remember to breathe and keep your balance with the movement.
 It is that time, thinking about how to place an arm, angle your head, that takes you away from thinking about anything else.
-You also feel the music washing over you which also helps create a space to feel calm.
-It is by putting my mind to graceful movement (or at the very least trying to look graceful) that makes me happy and of course ballet is great for posture, lengthening of muscles, providing strength and keeping me active, keeping my mind active, which is great for overall wellbeing.
+You also feel the music washing over you, which also helps create a space for you to feel calm.
+It is by putting my mind to graceful movement (or at the very least trying to look graceful) that makes me happy.
+Of course, ballet is great for posture, lengthening of muscles, providing strength and keeping me active, keeping my mind active, which is great for overall wellbeing.

-Learning new choreography also allows my mind to focus on nothing else but the movements we are being taught and link together.
+Learning new choreography also allows my mind to focus on nothing else but the movements we are being taught and linking them together.
 It gets frustrating when I get it wrong – which is frequently – but once nailed, you hear whoops or delight and that sense of achievement is amazing.
 It makes me feel happy.
 It makes me feel like I have done something good for my wellbeing.
 It makes me remember that dancing is a great way to exercise.
 You don’t have to do loads of squats, sit ups, burpees or star jumps.
 Exercise should make you be able to forget the daily grind of life and afterwards feel refreshed.
 Dance does this for me.
 Normality is slowly returning and I like the steady pace of the studio reintroducing classes slowly.
-So, I say to you, find something that heals your soul and don’t think about exercise as a means to an end of something.
+So I say to you, find something that heals your soul and don’t think about exercise as a means to an end of something.
 Find something you find fun and enjoyable.
 If you love to dance, come and join me!
 After all, I dance like no one is watching!